 - “Anina”—The story of St. Elizabeth Ann Seton’s daughter, Anina

-- “Silver Wings”—Mary Gertrude takes an airplane ride with her father—and God.
+- “Silver Wings”—Mary Gertrude's airplane ride with her father—and God

 - “John Philip”—John Philip’s adventure when he visits the circus

 Written to be read aloud for the entire family’s entertainment, Catholic Stories for Boys & Girls offers four volumes each holding a handful of happy and courageous stories, compiled and written by Catholic nuns in the 1930's.
 Catholic Stories for Boys and Girls appeals to the whole family by using simple vocabulary to engage children but also providing well-developed plots to captivate adults’ interest.